zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 Use PBjelly to fill gaps introduced in Step 2 using long reads.

 # Step 4
 Use Racon to polish the scaffolds obtained in Step 3 using long reads.
-It is recommended to run Racon for 2-3 rounds.
-By running 3 rounds, we used the following command lines:
+We run Racon 3 rounds using the following commands:

 GENNAME=jelly.out.fasta\
 NANOPORE=nanopore long reads.fastq\